Facepunch/garrysmod-issues/README.md

 Translations
 ---
-You can contribute to the game's translations on the Crowdin'd Tranlsation Service: http://translate.garrysmod.com/project/garrysmod
+You can contribute to the game's translations on the following website: http://translate.garrysmod.com/project/garrysmod

 Feature Requests